Gut Health

 VIP

-aka Vasoactive Intestinal Peptide, Vasoactive Intestinal Peptide
+aka Vasoactive Intestinal Peptide, Vasoactive Intestinal Peptide, VIP Peptide, PHM-27

 POTS/dysautonomia (emerging); mast cell activation; pulmonary arterial hypertension (VPAC agonism); immune modulation